Vehicular Manslaughter vs. Vehicular Homicide

 Other factors can influence the sentencing in a vehicular manslaughter case.
 If a defendant was transporting a minor under the age of 15 at the time of the incident, it may result in a longer prison sentence or steeper fines.
 A defendant’s prior DUI convictions also influence charges.

-• The offender has been convicted of at least three prior DUI offenses
+• The driver has at least three prior DUI convictions.

 Punishments and Sentencing for Vehicular Homicide in Nevada